google/EarlGrey/Demo/EarlGreyExample/README.md

 Execute `pod install` from the directory where you have downloaded the source of the example, then `open EarlGreyExample.xcworkspace` to open the example in xcode.
-Ensure that your version of CocoaPods is upgraded to the latest 1.x version since this project uses the [1.0.0 syntax](http://blog.cocoapods.org/CocoaPods-1.0/).
+Ensure that your version of CocoaPods is upgraded to the latest 1.x version since this project uses the [1.0.0 syntax] (http://blog.cocoapods.org/CocoaPods-1.0/).
 You can get the latest CocoaPods pre-release version by running `gem install cocoapods --pre`.

 Run the tests that you want to see in action.